Explore reports in the Power BI mobile apps

-Tap equals to a mouse click.
-So if you want to cross highlight the report based on a data point, tap on that data point.
-Tapping on a slicer value, makes that value selected and slicing the rest of the report by that value.
-Tapping on a link, button or bookmark will activate it based on the action defined by the author.
+A tap is the same as a mouse click.
+So, if you want to cross-highlight the report based on a data point, tap that data point.
+When you tap a slicer value, the value is selected and the rest of the report is sliced by that value.
+When you tap a link, button, or bookmark, the action defined by the report author will occur.

-You probably noticed that when you tap on a visual, a border appears.
-On the top-right corner of the border, there is ellipsis (...).
-Tapping on it will bring a menu with actions you can do on that visual.
+You probably noticed that when you tap a visual, a border appears.
+In the upper-right corner of the border, you'll see an ellipsis (...).
+If you tap the ellipsis, you'll see a menu of actions you can take on that visual:

 Tooltip and drill actions

-When you long tap (tap and hold) a data point, a tooltip will show up presenting the values this data point represents.
+When you long tap (tap and hold) a data point, a tooltip that shows the values the data point represents will appear:

-Report authors can define hierarchies in the data and relationships between report pages.
-Hierarchy allows drill down, drill up, and drill through another report page from a visual and a value.
-So, when you long tap on a value, in addition to the tooltip, the relevant drill options will appear in the footer.
+Report authors can define hierarchies in the data and relationships among report pages.
+Hierarchies allow you to drill down, drill up, and drill through to another report page from a visual and a value.
+So, when you long tap a value, in addition to the tooltip, the relevant drill options will appear in the footer:

-With drillthrough, when you tap a specific part of a visual and then tap the drillthrough option, Power BI takes you to a different page in the report, filtered to the value you tapped.
-A report author can define one or more drill-through options, each taking you to a different page.
-In that case, you can choose which one you want to drill through.
-The back button takes you back to the previous report page.
+When you tap a specific part of a visual and then tap the drillthrough option, Power BI takes you to a different page in the report, filtered to the value you tapped.
+A report author can define one or more drillthrough options, each taking you to a different page.
+In that case, you can choose which option you want to drill through.
+The back button takes you back to the previous page.

-Read about how to add drill-through in Power BI Desktop.
+For more information, read about how to add drillthrough in Power BI Desktop.

-In Power BI Mobile app, drill in matrix and table visuals is enabled through a cell value only, and not by column and row headers.
+In the Power BI mobile apps, drill actions in matrix and table visuals are enabled through cell values only, not through column or row headers.

 Using the actions in the report footer

-The report footer has actions you can do on the current report page or on the entire report.
-The footer has quick access to the most useful actions, and all actions can be access from the ellipsis (...).
+From the report footer, you can perform several actions on the current report page or on the entire report.
+The footer provides quick access to the most commonly used actions.
+You can access other actions by tapping the ellipsis (...) button: